luckychain-columbia/luckychain_V2/LuckyChain_V2/contract/AUTOMATION.md

 **What it does:**
 - Finds the deployed contract address from Ignition
 - Connects to the contract on the network
-- Reads contract state (lottery count, settings)
+- Reads contract state (raffle count, settings)
 - Verifies contract is responding correctly

 **Benefits:**